 - Look at what’s in the cupboard, frig, and freezer.
 What meals can you prepare with what you already have?
 Jot those down or check them off on your list.
 If you don’t have enough for 7 meals, choose from your list.
 I try to vary the kinds of meals we have, alternating meals with meat or chicken with vegetarian options.
 I think the variety is good for the budget, and it sounds healthier to me.

-- Make a weekly grid on your computer or download this one.
+- Make a weekly grid on your computer.

 - Now, look at what activities you have scheduled this week.
 What days are busiest?
 Put the simplest meals on those days.
 If you have a late doctor’s appointment or soccer practice, then plan a crockpot meal.
 If there is a day with time to cook a more elaborate meal, plug that meal into that day’s spot on your weekly grid.